intel-analytics/ipex-llm/docs/readthedocs/source/doc/PythonAPI/Chronos/autots.rst

-AutoTS
+AutoTS (deprecated)
 =====================

 .. warning::
     The API in this page will be deprecated soon.
+Please refer to our new AutoTS API.

 AutoTSTrainer
 ----------------------------------------

 AutoTSTrainer trains a time series pipeline (including data processing, feature engineering, and model) with AutoML.

-.. autoclass:: zoo.chronos.autots.forecast.AutoTSTrainer
+.. autoclass:: zoo.chronos.autots.deprecated.forecast.AutoTSTrainer
     :members:
     :show-inheritance: